fac-members/fac-slides/src/slides/term-4/gateway.md

 ---

-As of yet, we haven't had anyone sit the assessment.
+We haven't yet had anyone sit the assessment.
 This is likely to change in the next couple of months.

 ---

 We'll hold some prep sessions for EPA:

 - Portfolio peer groups (Tuesday 17 Jan)
-- Mock assessments (Tuesday 31 Jan and 7 Feb)
+- Mock assessments (Tuesday 31 Jan and Tuesday 7 Feb)

 ---